Royal Observer Corps: After the Corps

 Several monitoring posts across the UK have since been bought or leased, re-equipped and opened to the public as museums.
 Some posts situated in scenic rural locations have proved popular with those seeking permanent locations for holiday caravans, e.g.the mostly intact Penrith monitoring post in the Carlisle group was sold at auction in April 2008 for £182,000.

 The majority of control buildings have been sold into private ownership and demolished or converted to other uses, such as 17 Group Wrexham (which became a recording studio), 16 Group Shrewsbury (a veterinary hospital) and 1 Group Maidstone (a solicitor's storage archive).
 Several others still remain, albeit for the most part abandoned and derelict.
 There are two notable exceptions.
 20 Group York's semi-sunken control building has been adopted by English Heritage as a museum of the ROC and its Cold War activities, and is open to the public.
-28 Group Dundee's control bunker is managed by 28 Group Observer (SCIO) and has been restored to its 1991 condition.
+28 Group Dundee's control bunker is managed by 28 Group Observed (SCIO) and has been restored to its 1991 condition.
 The York museum closed for several months during 2008, when an unknown mould was discovered in the data centre, but reopened in October after investigations showed the mould to be harmless.
 It was forced to close again in August 2015 for one month due to serious flooding after a prolonged period of heavy rain.

 RAF Bentley Priory, home of HQROC for the entire history of the Royal Observer Corps, closed in May 2008.
 It was to be developed as a private hotel or luxury apartments, but with the historic officers' mess rooms and a selection of ROC items retained as a public museum.
 With effect from July 2011, the ROC Museum, Winchester, assumed responsibility from the MoD for the maintenance, storage and dissemination of information relating to ROC Service Records of those individuals who served with the Corps.